Key aspects of life

 evolutionary precursors?

-information stores?
+use information

-combine parts of male and female genomes to create a new individual with a
+reproduction, whose mechanisms combine parts of male and female genomes to

-new, possibly unique at that time, genome.
+create a new individual with a new, possibly unique at that time, genome.

 Such mechanisms were discussed in depth by Tibor Ganti, in his book